scalatra/scalatra-website/content/guides/2.5/persistence/slick.md

 layout: guides-2.5
 ---

-[Slick](http://slick.typesafe.com/) is a database library for relational databases.
+[Slick](http://slick.lightbend.com) is a database library for relational databases.
 In the following guide we will see how to integrate it in a Scalatra application.

 <div class="alert alert-info">
   <span class="badge badge-info"><i class="glyphicon glyphicon-flag"></i></span>
-  This guide uses Scalatra 2.4.0.M2 (Milestone) Slick 3.0.0-RC1 (Release Candidate).
+  This guide uses Scalatra 2.5.1, Slick 3.2.0.
 You may want to check for a newer version.
 </div>

 <div class="alert alert-info">